CrystalSommer24/ELK-Stack-Project/README.md

 To edit the filebeat-config.yml file run:

    `nano /etc/ansible filebeat-config.yml`
-- Use Ctrl + w to move to line #1106 then replace the IP address with your ELK machines IP
+- Use Ctrl + w to move to line #1106
+- Replace the IP address shown with your ELK machines IP
 - Move to line #1806 and insert your ELK IP address there as well

 To run the playbook use: